hugocruzlfc/intersection-observer-great-use/README.md

 #### Smoother scrolling: Scrolling feels more responsive, as heavy images don’t download upfront, preventing janky page jumps.

 #### Improved user experience: Users see the content they are interested in faster, leading to a better overall experience

+## Use Case 2: Infinite Scrolling with the Intersection Observer

+### Benefits of infinite scrolling with React Intersection Observer

+#### Improved user experience: Users can seamlessly scroll through content without interruptions, providing a more engaging experience.

+#### Efficient resource usage: Resources are only loaded when needed, reducing unnecessary data fetching and rendering.

+#### Simplified navigation: Removes the need for traditional pagination links, simplifying the navigation experience for users.

+#### Improved performance: Fine-grained observation avoids unnecessary calculations and content loading.

+#### Increased visibility: Metrics like Time to Interactive benefit, boosting SEO and Google Lighthouse scores.